OpenEnergyPlatform/open-dapro/README.md

 docker-compose up --build
 ```

-To start the schedulers, enter the `docker_dagit` container and run the following command:
+To start the schedulers, enter the `docker_webserver` container and run the following command:

 ```bash
 dagster schedule start --start-all